PUMA

 with Christoph Schumacher, Director Communications at Infineon Dresden

-In Christoph Schumacher’s workshop, participants will learn more about marketing concepts.
-First, they will learn the basics of this discipline, which is crucial for the communication of companies, products and services: sound analyses of your own market and target groups, smart structuring of objectives, promising strategic planning, the selection of suitable measures and channels as well as implementation, success monitoring and continuous further development.
+In Christoph Schumacher’s workshop, participants learned more about marketing concepts.
+First, they were introduced to the basics of this discipline, which is crucial for the communication of companies, products and services: sound analyses of their own market and target groups, smart structuring of objectives, promising strategic planning, the selection of suitable measures and channels, as well as implementation, success monitoring and continuous development.

-In the subsequent group work, the participants create their own marketing concept.
-The collected results and findings are then presented to each other and evaluated, from which recommendations for action for everyday marketing are derived.
+In the subsequent group work, participants created their own marketing concept.
+The collected results and insights were then presented to each other and evaluated, and recommendations for everyday marketing practice were derived from them.

 “Organization of an influencer event – exemplary for a region, adapted to your company”